hebasto/secp256k1-CMake-example/README.md

 ## Installed library

-Use the "main" branch of this repository.
+Switch to the ["main"](https://github.com/hebasto/secp256k1-CMake-example/tree/main) branch of this repository.

 To build a binary, use commands as follows: